Harry Norris

-Harry Norris (12 June 1888 – 15 December 1966) was an Australian architect, one of the more prolific and successful in Melbourne in the interwar period, best known for his 1930s Art Deco commercial work in the Melbourne central business district.
+Harry Albert Norris (12 June 1888 – 15 December 1966) was an Australian architect based in Melbourne, Victoria.
+He was especially known for his 1930s Art Deco and Streamline Moderne commercial work in the Melbourne central business district, and was one of the most prolific and successful interwar architects in the city.

+Early life and education

+Harry Albert Norris was born in Hawthorn, Victoria, on 12 June 1888.
+His childhood home was in Carlisle Street, Preston, and he lived in Preston for much of his life.

+Career

+Norris was one of the first architects to introduce the Art Deco style to major commercial projects, and was possibly the first architect to introduce elements of Streamline Moderne into mainstream design.

-His designs were informed by his regular overseas trips, especially to the United States, which he visited at least every 18 months from perhaps the late 1920s; and he was one of the first architects to introduce the Art Deco style to major commercial projects.
+His designs were informed by his regular overseas trips, especially to the United States, which he visited regularly every 18 months to two years from perhaps the late 1920s.
+In 1931, upon return from one of these trips, he said: "It is our duty not merely to copy the American architects, but to do better by taking advantage of the lesson from their mistakes".

-He had a strong and long relationship with the wealthy Nicholas family, designing not only the Nicholas Building, but the Aspro factory in South Melbourne, the spectacular mansion Burnham Beeches in the Dandenong Ranges for Alfred Nicholas, and various additions and alterations to Wesley College following a bequest from the family.
-He also had a long relationship with George Coles, designing branches of their eponymous Coles Stores from the late 1920s, numerous matching Art Deco branches in the 1930s, and some of their earliest supermarkets in the 1950s, as well as a country house for E. B. Coles in 1938.
+He had a strong and long relationship with the wealthy Nicholas family, designing not only the Nicholas Building, but the Aspro factory in South Melbourne, and the spectacular mansion Burnham Beeches in the Dandenong Ranges for Alfred Nicholas.
+He also designed various additions and alterations to Wesley College following a bequest from the family.

+Norris also had a long relationship with George Coles, designing branches of their eponymous Coles Stores from the late 1920s, numerous matching Art Deco branches in the 1930s, and some of their earliest supermarkets in the 1950s, as well as a country house for E. B. Coles in 1938.

+The Melford Motors Showroom also had many Streamline Moderne elements.

 He refused membership of the RVIA for many years until finally joining on the 21 February 1946.

+Later life and death

-Harry Norris retired on his 78th birthday in June 1966 and died six months later.
+Norris retired on his 78th birthday in June 1966 and died six months later, on 15 December 1966.